Aravind0510/cts_hackathon/README.md

 TThis will launch the Streamlit interface where you can interact with MedScan.

 ### 2..
 Using MedScan
--**Home:** Introduction and overview of MedScan’s capabilities.
+- **Home:** Introduction and overview of MedScan’s capabilities.
--**AI-SQL Interface:** Enter natural language queries to interact with the AI SQL Assistant.
+- **AI-SQL Interface:** Enter natural language queries to interact with the AI SQL Assistant.
--**Schema Viewer:** View schema details to understand the database structure.
+- **Schema Viewer:** View schema details to understand the database structure.
--**Admin Panel:** Manage and update patient and doctor records.
+- **Admin Panel:** Manage and update patient and doctor records.

 ### 3. Starting a New Chat
 - Click the "New Chat" button to reset the session and start a fresh interaction.